-To use the ashtray, open the cover.
+To use the ashtray, pull it out.

 When finished with your cigarette, thoroughly extinguish it in the ashtray to prevent other cigarette butts from catching fire.
-After using the ashtray, close the ashtray cover completely.
+After using the ashtray, push it back in completely.

-To remove the ashtray, open the ashtray cover and pull it out.
+To remove the ashtray, press down on the lock spring plate and pull out.

-To reduce the of injury in case of an accident or sudden stop while driving, always close the ashtray cover completely after using.
+To reduce the chance of injury in case of an accident or sudden stop while driving, always close the ashtray completely after using.